daniel-kreutz/recorder-pm/README.md

 Installation
 -------------

-`recorder-pm` relies on Recorder to run.
+`recorder-pm` relies on Recorder and the mpi4py Python package to run.
 It can be installed via pip with
 ```shell
 pip install --user git+https://github.com/daniel-kreutz/recorder-pm.git
 ```